 Institut Pasteur de Côte d'Ivoire

 The Institut Pasteur de Côte d’Ivoire (IPCI) is a national public establishment created in 1972.
-Placed under the administrative and technical supervision of the Ministry in charge of scientific research, the IPCI has been a member of the Institut Pasteur International Network since 1978.
+Placed under the administrative and technical supervision of the Ministry in charge of scientific research, the IPCI has been a member of the Pasteur Network since 1978.

 The IPCI has a quadruple vocation: